miso-lims/miso-lims/docs/user_manual/boxes.md

 Before filling by barcode pattern on the Edit Box page, the items must first be saved with the barcodes representing the box positions, as above.
 Then, go to the Edit Box page by clicking on the box name in the Boxes list page.
-The Contents section header has an Options menu on the far right of the header; hover over it to reveal the menu, and click "Fill by Barcode Pattern".
+The Contents section heading has an Options menu on the far right of the heading; hover over it to reveal the menu, and click "Fill by Barcode Pattern".

 In the Fill by Barcode Pattern dialog box that appears, enter the prefix (from our example above, that would